Skip to Main Content

 Update

 On December 17, 2024, the NIH issued its updated Public Access Policy.
+The new policy goes into effect on July 1, 2025.

-The 2024 Public Access Policy is effective for manuscripts accepted for publication on or after December 31, 2025.
+The 2024 Public Access Policy is effective for manuscripts accepted for publication on or after July 1, 2025.
 Until then, NIH's current (2008) Public Access Policy remains in effect.
 You can view the 2024 policy and supplemental guidance at: https://osp.od.nih.gov/policies/public-access/

 NIH Public Access Policy